Asjha Jones: USA Basketball

 Jones was invited to the USA Basketball Women's National Team training camp in the fall of 2009.
 The team selected to play for the 2010 FIBA World Championship and the 2012 Olympics is usually chosen from these participants.
 At the conclusion of the training camp, the team will travel to Ekaterinburg, Russia, where they compete in the 2009 UMMC Ekaterinburg International Invitational.

 Jones was initially selected as one of the twenty players in the national team pool, from which the twelve members of the USA National team would be selected.
 Jones had to do something she had never done in her life—try out for a team.
 She chuckled as she explained, "None of us have ever had to try out for a basketball team in our life...It's a new experience having to try out and worry if they like you."
 She made the team, and played in the 2010 World Championships in the Czech Republic.
 The team was coached by Geno Auriemma who was Jones' college coach.
 The team was dominant, winning all nine games with an average margin of victory over 35 points.
 Jones averaged just over five points per games, on 57.9% shooting from the field.

 Jones was one of 21 finalists for the 2012 U.S. Women's Olympic Basketball Team Roster.
 The 20 professional women's basketball players, plus one collegiate player (Brittney Griner), were selected by the USA Basketball Women's National Team Player Selection Committee to compete for the final roster which will represent the US at the 2012 Olympics in London.
 On April 23, 2012 Jones was the final member of the 12-player USA team to be selected.
 She was part of the US team that won the gold medal.

-Personal life

-Jones is married to luxury real estate advisor and realtor Jennifer Nolan-Jones whom she has two daughters with aged 15 and 24.
-They also share two dogs and two cats.